trueDKstudent/HDSP_watch/README.md

 Just the look of its vintage indicators will make everyone adore it :)

 Below are shown photos of finished wrist watch (without and with case).
+In folder "video" you can find a video of watch in action.

 ![view 1](/images/view1.jpg)